The three phases of self-gravitating scalar field ground states: Introduction

 These same results also have implications for inflation.
 In some inflationary models, the reheating epoch is analogous to structure formation in ULDM~\cite{Easther:2010mr, Musoke:2019ima}, going as far as the formation of inflaton halos and solitonic inflaton stars~\cite {Eggemeier:2019jsu}.
 Interactions between multiple scalar inflaton fields would significantly change these collapsed states, impacting their dynamics during reheating and the consequent observational predictions~\cite{Hotinli:2017vhx}.
 Each of these applications will, of course, be highly model-dependent.

-In this work, we present a detailed exploration of the equilibria of two-species models with quartic interspecies interactions, surveying a parameter space of interaction strengths and masses consistent with constraints from the string theory axiverse \cite{Mehta:2021pwf,mehta_superradiance_exclusions}.
+In this work, we present a detailed exploration of the equilibria of two-species models with quartic interspecies interactions. {We restrict ourselves to understanding the qualitative features of a useful toy model, with a future goal of} surveying a parameter space of interaction strengths and masses consistent with constraints from the string theory axiverse \cite{Mehta:2021pwf,mehta_superradiance_exclusions}.
 We find that there is a wider variety of possible equilibria than previously known: in particular, sufficiently repulsive interactions can result in the separation of the two fields.
 This separation of the two fields mimics behavior that occurs in dual species Bose-Einstein condensates of ultracold atoms, which can have mixed (or ``miscible") and separated (or ``immiscible") phases \cite{Ho_1996,Myatt_1997,Esry_1997,Timmermans_1998,Lee_2016,Jiang_2019,Gutierrez_2021}.
 Even when numerically imposing the assumption of spherical symmetry on the system, sufficiently repulsive interactions imply the existence of ground states in which the maxima of the two species are not co-located, i.e., with a density maximum in a shell a nonzero radius from the center (see middle column in Fig.~\ref{fig:gs-types}).
 Upon relaxing the assumption, we find that ground states do not necessarily maintain spherical symmetry on their own and instead favor axisymmetric configurations (see right column in Fig.~\ref{fig:gs-types}).
 This picture would become increasingly complex with more than two species of scalar particles; nevertheless, this asphericity presents new avenues for constraining this interesting but enormous parameter space.